-Refractive surgery is normally used for nearsightedness, or myopia, but it can treat hyperopia.
+Refractive surgery is normally used for nearsightedness, or myopia, but it can also treat hyperopia.

 - Laser-assisted in situ keratomileusis (LASIK): A laser is used to reshape the center of the cornea into a steeper dome.

-- Laser epithelial keratomileusis (LASEK): A laser is used to reshape the out edges of the cornea into a steeper curvature.
+- Laser epithelial keratomileusis (LASEK): A laser is used to reshape the outer edges of the cornea into a steeper curvature.

 - Photorefractive keratectomy (PRK): The surgeon removes the outer layer of the cornea and a similar procedure to the LASEK is carried out.
 The outer layer then grows back over about 10 days.

-- Conductive keratoplasty (CK): The cornea is reshaped using a radiofrequency-emitting probe placed at its edge which causes slight shrinkage.
+- Conductive keratoplasty (CK): The cornea is reshaped using a radiofrequency-emitting probe placed at its edge which causes slight shrinkage to the peripheral collage.